demartinezr/Dung_Beetles_ColombiaBeta/README.md

-This repository contains a fully reproducible workflow for assembling species occurrence data, integrating trait and environmental information, preparing spatial predictions, fitting statistical models, and quantifying biodiversity loss across spatial scales.
-The pipeline is organized into sequential modules, each stored in its own directory, that transform raw inputs into standardized datasets, generate model-ready structures, run GLMM and Bayesian abundance models, produce spatial predictions under forest and pasture scenarios, and compute biodiversity metrics across multiple posterior draws.
+This repository contains a fully reproducible workflow for assembling species occurrence records, integrating trait and environmental data, generating spatial predictors, fitting statistical models, producing spatial predictions, and quantifying biodiversity loss across spatial scales.
+The workflow is organized into sequential modules that transform raw inputs into standardized datasets, build model-ready objects, run both GLMM and Bayesian models, generate mapped outputs, and compute biodiversity metrics from posterior samples.

-Each step can be executed independently.
-Intermediate objects are written to disk, allowing users to rerun specific stages without regenerating the full pipeline.
-All scripts list their package dependencies and follow consistent naming conventions to ensure transparency and reproducibility.
+The repository is structured so that each step can be executed independently.
+Intermediate outputs are saved to disk, allowing individual stages to be re-run without rebuilding the entire pipeline.
+Directory names reflect the main workflow components:

+1_GBIF_search – Downloads and filters initial GBIF occurrence data.

+2_GBIF_clean – Cleans, deduplicates, and standardizes occurrence records.

+3_Geographic_range – Estimates species’ geographic ranges.

+4_Traits – Compiles and formats trait data.

+5_Standardized_elevation – Extracts and standardizes elevation predictors.

+6_DB_dataset – Assembles the final dataset used for modelling.

+7_models – Contains GLMM and Bayesian model scripts.

+8_predictions – Generates spatial predictions from fitted models.

+9_biodiversity_loss – Calculates biodiversity loss metrics across spatial scales.